Mobile: 0414 585 595

 Anxiety is trying to protect you

-Your brain is hard wired to keep you safe.
-A part of your brain, the amygdala, is given the job of protecting you and watching out for your survival.
+Just as undeniably, your brain is hard wired to keep you safe.
+Vital part of your brain, the amygdala, is given the job of protecting you and watching out for your survival.

 For example, if a ferocious animal is chasing you, the heightened emotion of fear instantly triggers a “fight-flight” response.
 You automatically react by either running for your life or grabbing a weapon to fight.